brocaar/chirpstack-docs/docs/network-server/features/device-classes.md

 ChirpStack Network Server supports Class-B devices.
 A Class-B device synchronizes its internal clock using Class-B beacons emitted by the gateway, this process is also called a "beacon lock".
-Once in the state of a beacon lock, the device negotioates its ping-interval.
-ChirpStack Network Server is then able to schedule downlink transmissions on each occuring ping-interval.
+Once in the state of a beacon lock, the device negotiates its ping-interval.
+ChirpStack Network Server is then able to schedule downlink transmissions on each occurring ping-interval.

 ### Downlink